slatedocs/slate/source/includes/azure/_subnets.md

 ### Subnets

-A subnet is a child of a virutal network.
+A subnet is a child of a virtual network.
 It is an subset of a network in which IP addresses point to the same group.

 <!-------------------- LIST SUBNETS -------------------->